robinbrandt/bsdeploy/README.md

 # bsdeploy

-A deployment tool for FreeBSD using jails.
+A deployment tool to FreeBSD servers using jails.
 Inspired by [Kamal](https://kamal-deploy.org/), but instead of Linux and Docker, it uses FreeBSD and jails.
+Supports only a small subset that I need for deploying side projects and some open source software on a root server.

 ## Features